Table of contents

 Concept 7P

 This composition is a development of the classic 4P.
-Three additional elements have been added to it: People, Process and Physical evidence.
+Three additional elements have been added: People, Process and Physical evidence.
 This is because the creators of the 7P recognized that a very important aspect had been left out of the traditional concept – customer service and human resources (employees).

 People (people)

 This element refers to all parties that are involved in the buying cycle.
 It consists of both employees who represent a company and customers.
 The interaction between these groups is also very important here.
-Therefore, it is essential that you constantly improve your customer service skills and ensure that the communication around your brand is positive.
+Therefore, you must constantly improve your customer service skills and ensure positive communication around your brand.

 Process

 This has already been highlighted with the modern 4P concept.
 The only thing I would add here is that the process phase lasts from the moment the customer enters the store (or, for example, enters the website), and ends with the last interaction.
-With that said, the last interaction does not have to be the purchase of a product.
+That said, the last interaction should not be purchasing a product.
 It can also be a possible return or future purchase.

 Physical Evidence

-This consists of all factors that affect a company’s image and consumer perception.
+This comprises all factors affecting a company’s image and consumer perception.
 It can be an aesthetically pleasing logo, an elegantly decorated store or office, or a functional website.

 Wondering how you can carry out the promotion of your new product?